object-oriented-python/object-oriented-programming/doc/source/4_style.rst

 visual studio code, first open the command palette by typing :kbd:`control` + :kbd:`shift` + :kbd:`P` (:kbd:`⌘` + :kbd:`shift` + :kbd:`P` on Mac).
 There type
-"Python: Select Linter" to bring up the list of available linters, and select "flake8" from the dropdown list.
+"Python: Select Linter" to bring up the list of available linters, and select "flake8" from the details list.
 The video above shows this process.

 How to tell Flake8 to shut up .............................